eddie-blaze19/XGEN-HELP-DESK/README.md

 # XGEN-HELP-DESK
-A help dev ticketing system designed with a glass theme
+A help desk ticketing system designed with a glass theme